How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 9

-Download the driver of the NVMe HDD you added to the Win7 virtual computer by clicking here and copy the file to the VM.
+Download the driver that you added to the Windows 7 VM and save it to your computer.
+Also, don’t forget to copy the downloaded file to the VM.

 NVMe Driver Installation